MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

     If you have existing IT services that need to inspect files that Azure Information Protection will protect—such as data leak prevention (DLP) solutions, content encryption gateways (CEG), and anti-malware products—configure the service accounts to be super users for Azure Rights Management.
 For more information, see [Configuring super users for Azure Rights Management and discovery services or data recovery](./configure-super-users.md).

-4. Protect files in bulk - as needed
+4. Protect existing files in bulk

-    The PowerShell cmdlets that let you bulk protect or bulk unprotect multiple file types are automatically installed with the Azure Information Protection client.
+    You can use PowerShell cmdlets to bulk-protect or bulk-unprotect multiple file types.
 For more information, see [Using PowerShell with the Azure Information Protection client](./rms-client/client-admin-guide-powershell.md) from the admin guide.

+    For files on Windows-based file servers, you can use these cmdlets with a script and Windows Server File Classification Infrastructure.
+For more information, see [RMS protection with Windows Server File Classification Infrastructure (FCI)](../rms-client/configure-fci.md).

 5. Deploy the connector for on-premises servers

     If you have on-premises services that you want to use with the protection service, install and configure the Rights Management connector.
 For more information, see [Deploying the Azure Rights Management connector](./deploy-rms-connector.md).

 ### Step 4: Use and monitor your data protection solutions
 You’re now ready to protect your data, and log how your company is using the protection service.
 For addition information to support this deployment phase, see [Helping users to protect files by using the Azure Rights Management service](./help-users.md) and [Logging and analyzing usage of the Azure Rights Management service](./log-analyze-usage.md).

-If you're interested in automatically protecting files using File Classification Infrastructure on a Windows-based file server, see [RMS protection with Windows Server File Classification Infrastructure (FCI)](./rms-client/configure-fci.md).

 ### Step 5: Administer the protection service for your tenant account as needed
 As you begin to use the protection service, you might find PowerShell useful to help script or automate administrative changes.
 For more information, see [Administering the Azure Rights Management service by using Windows PowerShell](./administer-powershell.md).